Skip to main content

 );

-6. Once Snowflake returns a status message of success, you can view the output table in the native app database under lr_app_schema.
-See the sections below for more information.
+Once the app returns a success message, the output should be displayed in the native app database under lr_app_schema.

 The results end up in the output table in the same database, with the fields shown in the appropriate section below.